celigo/integrator-api-docs/index.md

 # Integrator API
-The Integrator is an API first platform.
-Every new feature is developed and exposed in the API first.
-The API is RESTful, uses JSON, and is secured by Bearer Tokens.
-The target audience for the API is developers that wish to use the Integrator to build fully featured, fully managed integrations between popular software applications.
-Any integrations built can be listed in the Integrator Marketplace for easy install by any other Integrator user.
-Complementing the API nicely, the Integrator platform supports a very rich customization framework.
-The integrations that you build can include an installer, a settings page, along with any number of custom integration hooks (whereby your code can be used to implement the really challenging use cases).
+The Integrator is an API first platform—whereby every new feature is released first in the API, and then shortly after in the browser, which simply invokes the API too.
+The API is RESTful, uses JSON, and is secured via Bearer Tokens.
+The target audience for the API is developers who wish to build fully featured, fully managed integrations between popular software applications.
+Any integrations built via the API can be listed in the Integrator Marketplace for easy install by any other Integrator user.
+Complementing the API, the Integrator platform supports an incredibly rich customization framework.
+The integrations that you build can include a custom installers, custom settings pages, along with any number of custom integration hooks (integraion hooks give you the ability to write your own custom code, and are especially useful for requirements that just can't be implemented via configuration alone).
 Enjoy!

 ## Authentication
 ### Bearer Tokens
+Every Integrator account is
 ### One Time Tokens
 ## Rate Limiting
 ## Headers